 brown butter banana bread ingredients

-• Leavens: the mixture of baking soda and baking powder help the banana bread rise.
+• Baking soda and baking powder: the mixture of baking soda and baking powder help the banana bread rise.
 Make sure they’re not expired!

 • Salt and vanilla extract: for flavor.

-• Sour cream: the acid in sour cream balances the recipe well and brings moisture back into the bread that was lost when browning the butter.
+• Sour cream: the acid in sour cream brings moisture back into the bread that was lost when browning the butter.
 Because sour cream is a good substitute for yogurt in baking, you can also use plain yogurt here.

 How to Make Brown Butter Banana Bread

-While the butter is cooling, whisk together the flour, baking soda, baking powder, and salt in a medium bowl and set aside.
+Whisk together flour, baking soda, baking powder, and salt in a medium bowl.

 wet ingredients in a mixing bowl for brown butter banana bread

-brown butter banana bread batter in a loaf pan
+banana bread batter in a loaf pan with a slice of banana on top

-Browning butter separates and toasts the milk solids for a nutty aroma and flavor.
-See the section above for more details about baking with brown butter.
+Browning butter toasts the milk solids, creating a deep, nutty aroma and richer flavor.

 Why is my banana bread gooey in the middle?

-a loaf of browned butter banana bread sliced into pieces
+a piece of brown butter banana bread with butter

 Tap stars to rate!